hakanonal/geodashml/README.md

 # An Agent that Plays Geometry Dash Game
 This repositories goal is to develop a network that plays the geometry dash game that is hosted [here](https://scratch.mit.edu/projects/105500895/fullscreen/).

 This project is currentlly in progess.
 I have started this repository to teach myself by doing it.
-If you have any contributions please do not hesitate to chip-in.
+If you have any contributions or questions please do not hesitate to chip-in by opening an [issue](https://github.com/hakanonal/geodashml/issues/new).
 Thanks.

 ~~I am currentlly managing the project on this [link](https://github.com/hakanonal/geodashml/projects/1).
 You can follow my ideas from there.
 I am pretty sure that ideas is going to evolve in time so you will always find the last snapshot there.
 This first project's aim is to develop first version of environment agent and starting to reinforce learning.~~